sharmarkara/sharmarkara/README.md

 - Hi there, I’m *Rakesh!👋👋

-- I'm a Data Science Enthusiast(❁´◡`❁)👨‍💻👨‍💻.
+- I'm a Java Backend Developer, Working in Mphasis Bangalore(❁´◡`❁)👨‍💻👨‍💻.

 Talking about Personal Stuffs:

-- 👀 I’m interested in the field of the data science and the analytics.
+- 👀 I’m interested in the field of Java Backend development.
-- 🌱 I’m currently learning ML, Statistics , Data analytics etc.
+- 🌱 I’m currently Working as a java Backend Developer in Mphasis Bangalore.
 -  Ask me about anything, I am happy to help.
 -  Please email via sharmarkara@gmail.com to reach me.